Last Updated on

 Timing can make or break conversion.
 A mistake is sending the push either too immediately (which can feel pushy) or too late (after the user's interest has faded or they've purchased from a competitor).

-Avoidance: Follow data and best practices.
+Solution: Follow data and best practices.
 Many brands find an immediate reminder ~5-15 minutes after abandonment is effective while the desire is fresh.
 If that first push is ignored, send a second a few hours later and possibly a third the next day.

 Use your analytics: if you notice higher conversions when sending in the evening vs morning, adjust accordingly.
 Also, respect time zones.
 Don't ping someone at 3AM.